Why depression makes everything feel pointless

 It helps to understand that depression is affecting the whole system, not just your attitude.

 That understanding can reduce self-blame and open the door to more realistic support.
 Small steps matter more than dramatic effort, partly because the system that responds to effort is temporarily impaired.
-Steady routine, human connection and counselling can all play a part.
+Consistent routine, human connection and counselling can all play a part.
 The aim is not to demand instant motivation, but to begin building the conditions where some motivation can slowly return.

 Frequently asked questions